 These remedies can be purchased at health stores or online.
 You can put two or three pellets of Carbo Vegetalis or Nux Vomica on the inside of your dog’s chin.

 - Emergency surgery- This type of surgery assesses organ damage and straightens the stomach from a twisted position so gases and fluids can be unblocked.
 It is inevitable in nearly every case.

 - Preventative surgery- A vet performs this surgery to stop twisted stomachs.
 The dog’s stomach gets attached to another body part (i.e. rib cage).
 This is not a recommendable practice.
 It should be used as a last resort.

-About one-quarter of dogs die from bloating.
+About one-quarter of dogs die from bloat.
 Accordingly, blot prevention is essential for dogs.
-Fortunately, prevention measures can be taken to avoid bloating risk and improve your dog’s well-being so they can be one of the perfect personal protection dogs for sale.
+Fortunately, prevention measures can be taken to avoid bloat risk and improve your dog’s well-being so they can be one of the perfect personal protection dogs for sale.